beginning of content

 Health professionals diagnose malnutrition by:

-They may use a screening tool to identify people who are at risk.
+They may use a screening tool to check if you're at risk of malnutrition.
 Your doctor may also recommend blood tests to check if some nutrients are lacking in your diet.

 How is malnutrition treated?

-Malnutrition can be treated with the help of a dietitian, who will work with you and sometimes other health professionals to help you know what foods you need.
+Malnutrition can be treated with the help of a dietitian.
+They will work with you and sometimes other health professionals to help you understand the foods you need.

-Treatment involves ensuring your diet has enough energy (kilojoules), protein, vitamins and minerals.
+Treatment involves making sure your diet has enough energy (kilojoules), protein, vitamins and minerals.
 For most people, the best way is through eating small, frequent meals that are high in nutrients.

-If you or someone you know has malnutrition, the following tips can help:
+If you, or someone you know has been told they are underweight, the following tips can help:

 Can malnutrition be prevented?